Israel demands Russia apologise for ‘lie’ that Hitler had Jewish roots

 “By trying to rewrite history, Moscow is simply looking for arguments to justify the mass murders of Ukrainians,” Ukrainian presidential adviser Mykhailo Podolyak tweeted.

-Dmytro Kuleba, Ukraine’s foreign minister said Mr Lavrov’s remarks exposed the “deeply-rooted antisemitism of the Russian elites”.
+Dmytro Kuleba, Ukraine’s foreign minister, said Mr Lavrov’s remarks exposed the “deeply-rooted antisemitism of the Russian elites”.

 “His heinous remarks are offensive to president [Volodymyr Zelensky], Ukraine, Israel, and the Jewish people.
 More broadly, they demonstrate that today’s Russia is full of hatred towards other nations,” Mr Kuleba added.